cottog/CASTER-EDITION/src/README.txt

 	**FIXED** FIX THE WAY DEATH MESSAGES ARE PRESENTED -**FIXED**currently, embarassingly, the text for a monster dying is displayed before the text saying you've hit the monster for X damage (for the killing blow)
 		-**FIXED** also, this text currently displays as "The dead orc is now dead!" signifying that his name is changed to his corpseName before the message is read out
+	MAKE AN ENGINE OR GUI FUNCTION THAT CAN HANDLE LETTING THE PLAYER CHOOSE FROM ANY TCODLIST<Actor *> THAT GETS PASSED TO IT this will make it so one function is called to handle inventory and perhaps other containers that the player may be able to chose from
+		I would do this for ANY tcodlist but that's too complicated for my taste.
+I don't see many tcodlists being used for the player to choose from other than <Actor *> and <Spell *>

+BY MY ESTIMATE: ROUGHLY 25,155 DIFFERENT SPELLS POSSIBLE